SoftUni-Internal/interactive-content/EN/03-HATEOAS/01-HATEOAS-Definition.md

 # HATEOAS Definition

 [slide hideTitle]

 # Hypermedia As the Engine of Application State​

-HATEOAS (Hypermedia As the Engine of Application State​) is an architectutal constraint of a RESTful API.
+HATEOAS (Hypermedia As the Engine of Application State​) is an architectural constraint of a RESTful API.

 It uses hypermedia to provide the user with more clarity about possible future actions, including the URIs for particular CRUD operations.